WorkWell South Cumbria We're Here to Support You

 A light touch, early-intervention service available to anyone aged >18 with a health condition who:

-• needs support to remain in work;
+• needs health related support in work;

 • needs support managing a health condition in order to return to work from a sickness absence

-• needs support to (re)start work and has been unemployed due to a health condition for circa <= 6 months
+• needs support to (re)start work and has been unemployed due to a health condition

 The below is the minimum eligibility criteria and referrals will be accepted from anyone who meets the following criteria: